itzahi/fs-example/README.md

 2. run node.js + fileName

 example:
-To copy a file please do these steps:
+To copy a file please do the following steps:

 1. point to the folder
 2. run: node fs_copy.js "fileName.XX" "newFilename.xx"